SOC-Sociology Courses

 SOC 250.
 Sociology of Race and Ethnicity.
 3 Hours.

 Various ethnic and racial groups, with emphasis on theory and research on intergroup relations; internal structure, culture, and experiences of ethnic groups, with empahsis on contemporary American society.
+This course meets Blazer Core Humans and their Societies with flags in Justice and Global/Multicultural Perspectives.

 SOC 275.
 Urban Sociology.
 3 Hours.